 }

-The first query will be SELECT * FROM application.
-Then NotORM stores the information about used columns to the cache and all next requests will issue SELECT id, title FROM application.
-If you change the script and add more columns then one extra SELECT * will be issued and all next queries will be optimal again.
+.
+Then NotORM stores the information about used columns to the cache and all next requests will issue SELECT id, title FROM application

-Please note that the cache key is ($table, $where) and that no columns are ever removed from the cache (except the case when the cached columns would cause an error).
+and that no columns are ever removed from the cache (except the case when the cached columns would cause an error).
 You have to clear the cache after removing some columns from the script to get optimal queries.

 NotORM uses a simple convention for table and column names by default:

-Foreign keystable_id (target table)
+Foreign keys | table_id (target table) |

 It is however possible to use any other convention – plural table names, primary key including the table name and so on.
-You just need to create an object implementing the NotORM_Structure interface or use a NotORM_Structure_Convention object with custom parameters:
+You just need to create an object implementing the NotORM_Structure

 $structure = new NotORM_Structure_Convention(